stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

 ## pyenv for Python Development ##

-MacOS includes a copy of Python 2.
+macOS includes a copy of Python 2.
 To maintain current and clean Python environments, use the [pyenv](https://github.com/yyuu/pyenv) system and the [pyenv-virtualenv](https://github.com/yyuu/pyenv-virtualenv) plugin.